JornLotsch/genESOMerrorSignal/README.md

 The key innovation is the injection of a "diagnostic" signal that provides a data-based stopping point for augmentation, preserving the validity of AI-augmented datasets and preventing error inflation - a common problem in many generative AI approaches.

+The repository contains relevant R and Python code.

 ## Core Concept

 Unlike most generative models, genESOM AI separates the learning of data structure from the actual data generation process.
 This unique approach allows for:

 1. Generation of data with altered dimensionality from the training data
-2. Detection of dimensionality shifts as error indicators
-3. Implementation of automatic stopping criteria for data augmentation
+2. Implementation of stopping criteria for data augmentation
-4. Preservation of feature importance stability across generated datasets

 ## Key Components

 ### Data Structure Learning
 - **ESOM U-matrix training** to capture the topological structure of data
 - **Density radius calculation** to guide synthetic data generation
-- **Dimensionality mapping** to track feature relationships

 ### Synthetic Data Generation
 - **Density-based augmentation** with configurable generation rates
-- **Dimensionality-aware generation** that preserves important feature relationships
 - **Diagnostic signal injection** for error inflation detection
-- **Automatic stopping criteria** based on feature importance stability
+- **Stopping criteria** based on feature importance stability

 ### Feature Importance Analysis
 - **Cross-variant comparison** of feature importance across: